-• Determination of Letter Grade and Grading Rules
+Determination of Letter Grade and Grading Rules

-Incomplete 'I' Grade- The policy is effective summer 2019 governing undergraduate programmes.
+Incomplete 'I' Grade- The policy is effective summer 2019 gove rning undergraduate programmes s and can be accessed at: https://ucc.edu.jm/document/i-grade-policy

 Courses With Final Examination- The '1' grade will not be given as a substitute for a failing grade.
 It is not to be used as a means of raising a grade by doing additional assessment after the grade report or as an extension to complete assessment.
 An alternative examination may be offered to allow students to redeem an 'I' grade.